 Kits

-Our Top Pick For a Gift For Woodworkers: Powermatic PM701 Bench Mortiser
+My Top Pick For a Gift For Woodworkers: Powermatic PM701 Bench Mortiser

-When it comes to giving presents, we must always consider the value and quality over anything else.
+When it comes to giving presents, I must always consider the value and quality over anything else.
 With its functions that create perfectly square pocket holes through woods as thick as 5 inches, this machine will make any woodworking activity faster and more convenient.

-We’re also impressed by its beginner-friendly features, making it an easy choice for the best gift for woodworkers.
+I’m also impressed by its beginner-friendly features, making it an easy choice for the best gift for woodworkers.